 Video Transcription – Your video transcription is the file you use to display subtitles in your video.
 This transcription file is searched by YouTube for relevant keywords.
 That’s why it makes sense to use your target keyword in the first sentence of your video.
 That way, not only will your viewers know they’re watching an irrelevant video, but YouTube will know it’s a relevant video.

 Writing in your videos – did you know that YouTube can now search your video for written content?
 If you include titles in your video, YouTube can read that information and determine if it’s relevant to the keyword.
-So just like transcribing your video, you should try to include some text popups at the beginning of your video that includes your target keyword.
+So just like transcribing your video, you should try to include some text popups at the beginning of your video that include your target keyword.

-Now that Youtube knows your video is relevant, it’ll move on to the next phase of the ranking process: Experimenting with Ranking.
+Now that YouTube knows your video is relevant, it’ll move on to the next phase of the ranking process: Experimenting with Ranking.

-After Youtube scans your video’s title, description, and other text, it should know that your video is relevant to your target keyword.
-Now that you’ve gotten past the easy part, it’s time to tackle the second, harder part of Youtube ranking: Ranking Experimentation.
+After YouTube scans your video’s title, description, and other text, it should know that your video is relevant to your target keyword.
+Now that you’ve gotten past the easy part, it’s time to tackle the second, harder part of YouTube ranking: Ranking Experimentation.

-Once Youtube knows that your video is relevant for certain keywords, it needs to figure out your video’s position on the search results.
+Once YouTube knows that your video is relevant for certain keywords, it needs to figure out your video’s position on the search results.

-Youtube search results are like a league system.
+YouTube search results are like a league system.
 The highest quality videos that viewers voted for appear at the top of the first page of search results.

-But how does Youtube determine which videos appear on the first page of search results?
-Does Youtube arbitrarily decide which video appears at the top of Youtube search results?
+But how does YouTube determine which videos appear on the first page of search results?
+Does YouTube arbitrarily decide which video appears at the top of YouTube search results?

-No. Instead, Youtube conducts experiments with your video using real people to determine your video’s rank in search results.
+No. Instead, YouTube conducts experiments with your video using real people to determine your video’s rank in search results.

 To determine if your YouTube video is the best content for a particular keyword, YouTube now runs experiments with your video.

 This process is actually quite simple.
 YouTube shows people your video and then uses certain metrics to determine whether or not they liked it.
-The video gets bumped up in the search results if people liked it.
+The video gets bumped up in the search results if people like it.
 If people didn’t like it, the video is demoted in the search results.

 Let’s take a look at an example…